-Most policies and practices—such as how we educate our children, deliver healthcare, rehabilitate inmates, or house those without homes—have never been methodically tested.
+Most policies and practices—such as how we educate our children, deliver healthcare, rehabilitate incarcerated individuals, or house those without homes—have never been methodically tested.
 Conducting rigorous evaluation research has traditionally involved academic researchers, government funders, and bureaucratic red tape that can delay implementation and inhibit dissemination of findings.
 As a result, many policies intended to make us smarter, safer, or healthier are not tested and are not based on empirical data.

 By promoting a more scientific approach, BetaGov's goal is to significantly increase the pace of learning within health services, social services, criminal justice, education, and other domains to identify what works and what doesn't.